Hunde für Anfänger:innen | Teil 2 – Welche Hunderasse passt zu mir?

 Children and other pets

 If you have children or other pets, it's important to choose a dog that gets along well with them and is patient and friendly.
-Breeds like the Labrador Retriever, Golden Retriever and Beagle are known for their friendly and child-loving nature.
+Breeds like the Labrador Retriever, Golden Retriever, and Beagle are known for their friendly and child-loving nature.

 Allergies